Online Security Awareness: Phishing

 Report suspicious email

 You can do so by clicking here before moving the email to your trash.

 Follow these steps to secure your account:

-- Run an updated malicious software scanner.
-Not all phishing attacks steal passwords – some can have malicious software embedded in a "file" which can be malware, spyware, ransomware, or a virus.
-It’s very important to scan your device/computer if you think you clicked on a malicious link or downloaded unrecognized files.
+Scan your device with an updated malicious software scanner.
+Not all phishing attacks steal passwords – some can have malicious software embedded in a "file" that may be malware, spyware, ransomware, or a virus.
+It's very important to scan your device if you think you clicked on a malicious link or downloaded unrecognized files.